-Saving Katie: How A New School Changed My Daughter’s Life
+Saving Katie: How An ADHD-Friendly School Changed My Daughter’s Life

-My daughter was bullied in public school because of her ADHD and autism.
+My daughter was bullied in public schools because of her ADHD and autism.
 Finding and switching to a specialized ADHD school helped her thrive academically and socially.

 Katie was relaxed and happy at home, but she had plenty of problems with her schooling.
-At school, students flapped their hands at her, mocking her attention deficit hyperactivity disorder (ADHD) and Asperger’s syndrome.
+At school, students flapped their hands at her, mocking her attention deficit hyperactivity disorder (ADHD or ADD) and Asperger’s syndrome.
 Classmates formed cliques and left Katie out.
 “She can’t be in our club.
 She’s weird.”

 Throughout her elementary school years, Katie was placed in an “inclusion” classroom, the kind that allows kids with special needs to get support and accommodations.
 I learned that inclusion did not keep Katie from being singled out.
 It hit me during field day at Katie’s school, a mini-Olympics, in which her class battled it out with others for bragging rights.